Chanson Père et Fils - Corton Vergennes Grand Cru 2016

 About the estate:

 Founded in 1750 and owned by Bollinger since 1999, this classic Beaune-based house has now fully established its identity and style.
-It rivals the best in the industry with its precise and pure wines, both white and red.
+It rivals the best in the industry thanks to its precise and pure wines, both white and red.
 Vincent Avenel has taken the reins of the house, succeeding Gilles de Courcel, to whom we owe its revitalization.
-A state-of-the-art winery and the expert guidance provided through June 2020 by Jean-Pierre Confuron—both in the vineyard and in winemaking—explain the clarity of expression across the estate’s broad range up to the 2019 vintage, a vintage in which we detect subtle aging notes in certain cuvées, though slightly less pronounced than in previous vintages.
+A state-of-the-art winery and the expert guidance provided through June 2020 by Jean-Pierre Confuron—both in the vineyard and in winemaking—explain the clarity of expression across the estate’s broad range up to the 2019 vintage, a vintage in which we detect subtle aging notes in certain cuvées, though it falls slightly short of previous vintages.
 We will wait to taste the 2020s in bottle to judge whether this great estate is moving in the right direction with its new team.

 Burghound